 7. Install a ground fault circuit interrupter (GFCI)

-Adding GFCI outlets near water sources like the laundry, kitchen, bathrooms and outdoor spaces protects against shocks.
+Adding GFCI outlets near water sources like the laundry, kitchen, bathrooms, and outdoor spaces protects against shocks.
 GFCIs detect uncontrolled currents and instantly cut power to fallen hairdryers, radios or tools kept too close to basins.
 This project enhances electrical safety for plumbing areas.

 8. Replace aging appliances with energy-efficient models

-Old refrigerators, freezers and cooling units from the 1990s or earlier waste huge amounts of power each year through degraded insulation and less efficient compressors.
+Old refrigerators, freezers and cooling units from the 1990s or earlier waste vast amounts of power each year through degraded insulation and less efficient compressors.
 The Natural Resources Defense Council estimates replacing an outdated fridge alone can halve its energy use.

 9. Update the electrical service panel or add subpanels

-Homes over 30 years typically have 100-amp panels limiting the capacity for modern needs.
+Homes over 30 years typically have 100-amp panels, limiting the capacity for modern needs.
 Upgrading to a 200-amp or dual panel system with breakers offering higher amperage boosts power safety reliability and future-proofs the property for technological advancements like electric vehicle charging stations.
 Subpanels add further circuitry where rewiring may be impractical, allowing for top electrical upgrades to support all your appliances and other USB-powered devices.

 10. Have a licensed electrician inspect for potential hazards